-You should not use this medicine if you have had an allergic reaction to ulipristal acetate, or if you are pregnant or breastfeeding.
+Do not use this medicine if you have had an allergic reaction to ulipristal acetate, or if you are pregnant or breastfeeding.

 How to Use This Medicine

 - This medicine is for occasional use as an emergency birth control.
 It should not replace your regular birth control method.
-This medicine may be taken at any time during your monthly period, but do not use this medicine more than one time in the same monthly period.
+This medicine may be taken at any time during your monthly period, but do not use this medicine more than 1 time in the same monthly period.

 - If you vomit within 3 hours of taking this medicine, call your doctor right away.
 Your doctor may prescribe another tablet for you.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.